 I also had physical changes.
 I lost 10 pounds (which I could lose), didn’t sleep well, and was always worried.
 All that stress takes a toll on a body.
 It made me cranky and I was short with everyone.

 I’m going to gloss over some of the specific details, but a time came where events happened that changed things.
 I felt we had failed.
 Everything I worried about seemed to be coming true.
 As a Father, there isn’t a worse feeling than failure.
 Things were still spinning out of control.
 Even though I had taken some steps to stop the spiral, I wasn’t there yet and my emotions were getting the better of me.

 I knew I could rise above the despair I was feeling.
 Levi began to get the help he needed so I could work on my emotions.
 And I began some habits that helped me:

 - I created my AM routine and my PM routine.

 - I learned to say no and hold my ground.

 Over the next few months, as I incorporated these habits, I learned how to be a better father.
 The habits strengthened my marriage.
 They also helped me improve my relationships with my other children.
 They increased my self-esteem and confidence.
 I started to see things in a more positive light.

 As time went on, I became confident.
 I watched Levi become more responsible.
-I watched our family become cohesive.
-I saw light at the end of the tunnel and knew that it wasn’t another train.
+Our family became more cohesive.
+I saw a light at the end of the tunnel and knew that it wasn’t another train.

 The period of fear I went through helped me to become stronger.
 When we recognize and face our fear, we can overcome it.
 One of my favorite novels, Dune by Frank Herbert, describes the Litany Against Fear: